Marcia Gay Harden: Career

 Harden appeared in several 2007 films, including Sean Penn's Into the Wild and Frank Darabont's The Mist (opposite Thomas Jane and Laurie Holden), based on the novella by Stephen King.
 Also in 2007, she shared top billing with Kevin Bacon in Rails & Ties, the directorial debut of Alison Eastwood.
 Harden played a woman who has a mastectomy in Home (2008).
 (Her character in Rails & Ties also had a mastectomy.)
 Scenes in both films required her to bare her breasts, with the missing breast removed using computer-generated imagery.
 In Home, her co-stars include her daughter, Eulala Scheel.
-Harden starred in the Christmas Cottage, a story of the early artistic beginnings of the Painter of Light Thomas Kinkade.
+Harden starred in the Christmas Cottage, a story of the early artistic beginnings of the painter Thomas Kinkade.

 Harden appeared as a regular on the FX series Damages as a shrewd corporate attorney opposite Glenn Close and William Hurt in 2009.
 She received a 2009 Emmy nomination for her role in The Courageous Heart of Irena Sendler, a TV film also starring Oscar-winner Anna Paquin.
 She was a Best Supporting Actress in a TV Movie/Miniseries nominee and lost to Shohreh Aghdashloo.
 If she had won this Emmy, Harden would have entered the elite group of "triple-crown" actors, those who have won the profession's three highest honors: the Academy Award (film), the Tony Award (stage), and the Emmy Award (television).

 Harden co-starred with Elliot Page and Drew Barrymore in 2009's Whip It, which proved a critical success.
 She also appeared in the comedy The Maiden Heist (2009) with Christopher Walken and Morgan Freeman.

 Harden returned to Broadway in Yasmina Reza's God of Carnage, co-starring with James Gandolfini, Hope Davis and Jeff Daniels, in 2009.
 All three actors were nominated for a Tony Award; Harden won Best Actress in a Play.

 Harden reunited with her former Broadway co-star Jeff Daniels as a new cast member on HBO's series The Newsroom in 2013.
 She played Christian Grey's mother, Grace Trevelyan Grey, in the Fifty Shades film series from 2015 to 2018.
 Also in 2015, she began a starring role in the TV series Code Black.
 She stars in the 2022 CBS drama So Help Me Todd, since renewed for a second season.